Statistics at Defra

 Consultation on a set of specific proposed changes to official statistics produced by the Defra group

-The consultation invites views on a proposed set of specific changes to ‘Official Statistics’ produced across the Defra group in line with our aim of being an open, efficient and data driven department.
+The consultation, which ran from 25 Feb 2016 to 24 Mar 2016, invited views on a proposed set of specific changes to ‘Official Statistics’ produced across the Defra group.

 Planned publication dates of all our national and official statistical releases for 12 months ahead can be found on the statistics release calendar.